 Item 13 – Handheld Compass, all vessels require means to take bearings over 360 degrees.

 Item 15 – 3X Thermal Protective Aids (TPAS).
-(Space Blankets).
+(Space Blankets or other approved thermal aid).

-Item 16 – Emergency Lighting (flashlights).
+Item 16 – Emergency Lighting (flashlight(s) required onboard that are in working order).

 Item 18 – Ship’s Station License.
-All vessels require a printed onboard a CURRENT ships station license, MMSI and call sign.
+All vessels require a printed onboard a CURRENT ships station license, MMSI, and callsign.

 Item 19 – Handheld VHF radio required by all vessels Emergency 2-way coms.